-Starting in mid-August financial institutions were unable assess any overdraft fee unless the consumer has not opted in to the financial institution’s overdraft program.
+Starting in mid-August financial institutions were unable to assess any overdraft fee unless the consumer has not opted into the financial institution’s overdraft program.
 At an average of $30 a pop, we’re not really going to miss those fees much, are we?

 With billions of dollars of revenue on the line for banks and credit unions (over $33 Billion on overdraft fees alone in 2017 and just for banks), it’s no wonder that we here at Debt Reduction Services Inc have seen some pretty fancy and creative marketing materials designed to entice consumers into opting in to the bank’s or credit union’s overdraft program.

 These slick flyers and brochures tout the benefits of maintaining a fee-based overdraft protection account.
 The top two so-called “advantages” usually include having access to overdraft in cases of emergencies and avoiding the embarrassment of having your purchase declined while in line at a store.

 First of all, depending upon a $30-fee-per-incident program (like overdraft) as an emergency plan is as ridiculous as using a payday loan to “fill” the financial gaps before your next paycheck.
 Both options take an obviously bad situation and make it far worse.

 Second, if your afraid of the embarrassment caused by a declined debit card, take that fear and use it as motivation to spend at least 15 minutes every week getting to know your finances better.
 Set aside 15 minutes every Saturday morning or Monday night, or Thursday at lunch (make it a habit) and ensure that your account is balanced and determine what bills need to be paid in the upcoming week and how.
 This 15 minute “financial check-up” can do wonders for your financial health, both in preventative and restorative terms.

 Finally, when it comes to options to overdraft, consider (probably in order) the following as a few of several possible solutions: